-Cabo Verde has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2020 (year in review) that can be met in the absence of rulings being issued in practice, except for exchanging information on the tax rulings in a timely manner (ToR II.B).
-Cabo Verde receives one recommendation on these points for the year in review.
+Cabo Verde has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), except for exchanging information on the tax rulings in accordance with the form and timelines under the transparency framework (ToR II.B).
+Cabo Verde receives one recommendation on this point for the year in review.

-In the prior year report, Cabo Verde had received the same recommendation.
+In the prior year's peer review report, as well as in the 2019 peer review report, Cabo Verde had received the same recommendation.
 As it has not been addressed, the recommendation remains in place.

-Cabo Verde can legally issue one type of ruling within the scope of the transparency framework.
+Cabo Verde can legally issue three types of rulings within the scope of the transparency framework.